 Making your point: loyalty programs & communication

-You will be happy to know that since becoming a PC Plus member I have redeemed points valued at $250 and that my current Shoppers Optimum points balance has a value of $275.
+You will be happy to know that since becoming a PC Plus member I have redeemed points valued at $250 and that my current Shoppers Optimum points balance is $275.

 Communication is so important, yet it is very difficult to get right.
 One of my clients and I have developed the following mantra after learning a long-time customer did not know the business validated parking: “When you think you have communicated enough: you are only half way there.”